uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/api-list.md

 <details>
   <summary>
-API: Individuals Other Income (MTD)
+API: Individuals Other Income
  </summary>
-API: [Individuals Other Income (MTD)](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-other-income-api/1.0) (Sandbox: 1.0, Production: N/A)
+API: [Individuals Other Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-other-income-api/1.0) (Sandbox: 1.0, Production: N/A)

 - Endpoint: Retrieve Other Income [Test only]
 - Endpoint: Create and Amend Other Income [Test only]
 - Endpoint: Delete Other Income [Test only]